 If we, as artists, think we can force feed the audience a steady diet of “original” vegetables, with movies like Eraserheads and Un Chien Andalou, and stay in business we’re kidding ourselves.
 I’m just a kid from the Midwest and my taste is staggeringly ordinary.
 I like comic books, sports and movies that make me cry.

 When I write, I write stuff I want to see and, truthfully, I want a little of both.
 There’s a concept in creating great art called “Heart, Head & Hand.”
 We need a balance of all three.
 The Heart that gives it emotional depth, Head is the great original idea and Hand is the craftsmanship and familiarity (or “cliché” as you’d call it).
 A movie like The Incredibles is riddled with clichés but it’s clear that Brad Bird has seen all the movies we have and he’s having fun putting new spins on everything.
 He proves that you need to be both familiar and innovative to make great entertainment.

 Where do you see the future of screenwriting?
 Will we be writing more scripts for online entertainment?
-Now that audiences can watch several seasons of a series back to back via Netflix, Amazon Prime, etc., how does this affect the writing for TV series?
+Now that audiences can watch several seasons of a series back to back via ShowBox, Amazon Prime, etc., how does this affect the writing for TV series?
 Audiences no longer have to wait a week to see the next episode.
 Plus, in re-purposing series for online, there’s no longer the need to write according to commercial breaks.
 Are these changes a good thing?

 Rob: Ooh.
 A lightning round.
 I like it.
 I’ll try to take these one at a time.

 I can’t tell what the future of screenwriting will be.
 I think screenwriters are like ants.
 We all go off in our own directions until somebody finds a crumb and then we all line up until we’ve devoured the thing.